 The series “How To Conduct Market Research For Your SME” is intended to help you understand market research as an important process for your business and what steps you need to undertake to conduct a successful market research process for your SME.
 In Part 1, we discussed the first major step in market research – Country Analysis.
 Part 2 was about the importance and the framework of Industry Analysis.
 Today, in the last part of the series, Part 3, we’re going to discuss Competitor Analysis and what you need to execute it successfully.

 When you start a business, you have to know what your place in the marketplace is.
 To be aware of your place is to know your competitor’s position too.
-Researching your competitors means that you can easily find what are their strengths and weaknesses which in turn, will help you develop strategies that can enhance your competitive advantage.
+Researching your competitors means that you can easily find what are their strengths and weaknesses.
+As a result, it will help you develop strategies that can enhance your competitive advantage.

 Competition analysis is one of the most important segments of a successful market research process.
 With that in mind, in part 3 of our “How to Conduct Market Research for Your SME” series we want to discuss competitive research in the marketplace and how to execute it successfully.

 Every business that offers the same or similar product or service as yours within your geographic position is your direct competitor in the marketplace.
 Other companies that offer substitute products that are related to your product and service are considered indirect competitors.
 Indirect competitors may satisfy your target customer needs, but with a product that is different from yours.
-That’s why you need to constantly watch their activities because they easily can decide to enter your target market and vice versa.
+As a result, you need to constantly watch their activities because they easily can decide to enter your target market and vice versa.

 Why is competitor analysis important?

-Because you need to create and keep the competitive advantage in the marketplace.
+Because you need to create and keep a competitive advantage in the marketplace.
 To do that successfully, you need to own detailed understanding and information about your competitors.
 A detailed competitor analysis covers:

 - How your existing and potential clients look at the competition;